Skip to main content

 Application forms

-APS rules allow the APS value to reflect either the balance as at the date of death or the earlier of one of the following events:
+APS rules allow the APS allowance value to reflect either the balance as at the date of death or the earlier of one of the following events:

 • completion of estate administration